aaron-grau/curic/react/readings/props_and_state.md

 # State

-Unlike props, `this.state` represents the properties of a component that can change over the course of its life-cycle.
+Unlike props, `this.state` represents the properties of a component that can be altered by the component itself.

+### When to Use State

+State should be used whenever a component must keep track of mutable, internal data.
+Most of the time, state will be used for form components.
+If a piece of information is never going to change, or if it is needed across the entire app (such as the `currentUser`), use props instead.

+### How State is Set

 Although a component's state can be defined at initialization, it may also reset its own state at certain points in its lifecycle using `this.setState()`.
-Every time `this.setState()` is called, the component is re-rendered with the new state.
+Every time `this.setState()` is called, the component calls `render()` again with the new state.

 ```javascript